Categories

 Engage • Inspire • Learn PfE

-This series will provide a platform for inspiring approaches to reducing gender inequalities in the built environment, with a focus on data, engagement and policymaking.
-Join us as we hear from leading voices in gender mainstreaming who will discuss:
+This series provides a platform for inspiring approaches to reducing gender inequalities in the built environment, with a focus on data, engagement and policymaking.
+Revisit the archive of presentations and videos to learn about:

 • How to collect relevant data